tale-toul/OCP4baremetalIPI/Terraform/README.md

 ```
 ## Connecting to the EC2 instance

-It may take a few minutes after creation for the EC2 instance to be ready to receive connections.
+It may take a few minutes after creation for the EC2 instance to be ready and accept connections.

-Ssh is used to open a shell with the EC2 instance created by terraform.
+Ssh is used to connect to the EC2 instance created by terraform.

 The elements required are:
 * The private part of the ssh key injected earlier